 5 Questions with Our New Editor-in-Chief

-Get to know the founding Editor-in-Chief, Dr. Joaquín Hortal, as he answers 5 questions about his research and experience and shares his thoughts about becoming involved with the journal.
+Get to know our new Editor-in-Chief, Professor Ioanna Tsiligianni, as she answers 5 questions about her research experience and shares her thoughts about becoming involved with the journal.

 What is your research background?